-Our founders and several members of our management team have deep expertise in developing and delivering disruptive financial solutions.
+Our founders and management team have deep expertise in developing and delivering disruptive financial solutions.
 The team has a proven track record of founding, investing, and scaling several successful financial technology businesses in Brazil, including Pagafacil, NetCredit, Braspag, PGTX, Sieve Group and Moip.